artbin/dlog/sulise/docs/development/planning/plan.md

    - Describe NEWLINE/INDENT/DEDENT as lexer behavior using comments / `? ... ?` only.
 10. Update README/profiles.md with ISO conformance notes and caveats
     - Explanation: Document what the grammar guarantees and where scanner semantics apply.
-   - Document where lexer semantics apply and what’s enforced by grammar vs scanner.
+   - Document where lexer semantics apply and what's enforced by grammar vs scanner.

 ## Deliverables